unnamed42/qa/README.md

 3. press enter can login now
 4. after add event success, empty the input textfield
 5. show the login user name at the Frame title, and show login or not
+6. use tab can switch focus between username textfield and password textfield while login
 ## 使用说明:

 ### 登陆